robotology/gazebo-fmi/README.md

 # gazebo-fmi
- FMI import plugins for the Gazebo Simulator.
+FMI Import plugins for the Gazebo Simulator.